Our first stop on our USA adventure was to Las Vegas.

 Being August, Las Vegas was very hot, even early in the morning.

-This was our kids first visit to the USA, and Vegas provided plenty of things to see.
+This was our kid's first visit to the USA, and Vegas provided many things to see.

-Shell and I had been before many years ago, and so we decided to work our way down the Strip to the family attractions.
+Shell and I had been before many years ago, so we decided to work down the Strip to the family attractions.

-Some places we particularly like was the food court area in New York New York, which is styled like New York streets, and the impressive Luxor hotel.
+We particularly liked the food court area in New York New York, which is styled like New York streets, and the impressive Luxor hotel.

 While we were there, the Titanic exhibition was in town.
 The entrance was quite expensive, but the replicated Titanic Deck, complete with real ice mini-iceberg, made a welcome change to the heat outside.